FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/blog/the-starling-lab-framework.md

 created-on: 2024-03-06T16:46:52.600Z
 updated-on: 2024-03-06T16:46:52.611Z
 published-on: 2024-03-06T16:46:52.620Z
-f_post-date: 2024-03-06T16:46:52.626Z
+post-date: 2024-03-06T16:46:52.626Z
-f_featured: false
+featured: false
-f_description: "Starling Lab develops technology and protocols for digital records that can establish provenance and authenticity, using a framework of Capture, Store, Verify with fellows and collaborators in journalism, law, history, and technology.
+description: "Starling Lab develops technology and protocols for digital records that can establish provenance and authenticity, using a framework of Capture, Store, Verify with fellows and collaborators in journalism, law, history, and technology.
 The purpose of its work is to establish trust in digital assets such as photographs, websites, audio, and video. "
-f_image:
+image:
   url: /assets/images/081123-starling-1.png
-tags: blog
-layout: "[blog].html"
 date: 2024-03-06T16:46:52.633Z
 seo:
   noindex: false
   twitter:title: summary
   twitter:card: summary
 ---

-*This is a guest post from FFDW project partner Starling Lab, written by Lindsay Walker and edited by Adam Rose.*
+_This is a guest post from FFDW project partner Starling Lab, written by Lindsay Walker and edited by Adam Rose._

 The internet and related technologies have brought about a new structure to the “reality” that we perceive –  and the way we interact with that reality.
 The internet enables people to instantly find information, communicate, and even publish on a global scale.
 New opportunities and challenges are constantly arising as humankind continues to develop technologies that empower worldwide connection.
 Starling Lab aims to address challenges related to trust in digital records.